Associated Educational Institutions

 Education

 The Leathersellers' Company has been supporting education at all levels since the 17th century.
-As well as offering grants for university students, The Company is involved with the running of secondary schools in South London.
-These are Colfe's School and The Leathersellers' Federation of Schools (which consists of Prendergast School, Prendergast Ladywell School, Prendergast Vale School, Prendergast Primary School and Prendergast Sixth Form College).
+As well as offering grants for university students, the Company supports education in South London, namely the schools within The Leathersellers' Federation of Schools: Prendergast School, Prendergast Ladywell School, Prendergast Vale School, Prendergast Primary School and Prendergast Sixth Form, as well as Colfe's School.

 The Company also subsidises the provision of Leather Technical Education at the British School of Leather Technology at the University of Northampton.